-Here is a helpful tool to motivate you to forgive the unforgivable.
+Here is a helpful tool to motivate you to forgive – even something you presently feel might be unforgivable.

 Firstly, you must recognize that forgiveness is a process.